-What Donors Have Done
+What our Donors do

 Donors have multiplied the contributions raised at other levels.
-For example, when C4L launched Orchard Camp in 2005, the facility itself was built with a combination of resources from churches and Canadian NGOs along with Volunteer labour.
+For example, when C4L launched Orchard Camp in 2005, the facility itself was built with a combination of resources from churches and Canadian NGOs along with volunteer labour.
 This triggered the approval of matching funds from donors that flowed in on a much larger scale.
 This inter-play of different income streams is mission-critical.

 Failing Forward